AdobeDocs/campaign.en/help/v8/send/sms/sms-delivery-settings.md

 ## Create a SMS delivery {#sms-delivery}

-To create a new SMS delivery, follow the steps below :
+To create a new SMS delivery, follow the steps below:

 1. Create a new delivery, for example from the Delivery Dashboard, or in your Delivery folder in **[!UICONTROL Explorer]**.
 By default, it will be labeled "Email delivery"